tjvantoll/www.tjvantoll.com/source/_posts/2012-08-19-onscroll-event-issues-on-mobile-browsers.markdown

 Firefox for Android does fire the `onscroll` event and updates `window.clientY` as you scroll, but strangely it doesn't re-paint the screen for any changes that have been applied.

 The Android browser in Ice Cream Sandwich fires the event but doesn't feel very responsive and only sporadically re-paints the DOM to move the blue box.
-Thankfully, Jelly Bean's Android browser handles this example perfectly.
-Everything is updated and rendered smoothly as the user scrolls exactly as desktop browsers do.
+Luckily, Jelly Bean's Android browser handles this example perfectly; everything is updated and rendered smoothly as the user scrolls.

-I haven't been able to test this in Chrome for Android and I know there are other mobile browsers that I'm missing.
-If someone has this capability I'd love to know how they handle this situation.
-Also some of my testing has been limited to simulators / emulators rather than actual devices.
-If you notice any discrepancies with my findings please let me know in the comments so I can keep this post accurate.

 ### The Problem